hiiamboris/red-wiki/VID-Reference-Documentation.md

 # Panels

 It is possible to define child panels for grouping faces together, and eventually applying specific styles.
+The size of the new panel, if not specified explicitly, is automatically calculated according to fit its content.

 The panel-class face types from View are supported in VID with a specific syntax:

 ## panel